Maxtermax/hermes-io-cli/README.md

 ## Usage

-This CLI has a set of commands for generate folders and files  for hermes-io entities
+This CLI has a set of commands for generate folders and files for hermes-io entities.

-###  Generate: context
+###  Context
 By passing the **context** argument a newly created folder named as '**contexts**' is automatically generated.
 Within this folder, a brand-new [Context](https://github.com/Maxtermax/hermes-io#context) file is generated, adopting the provided value as its designated name.
 ```
 hermes-io-cli --context="MyContext"